 Check out Brain Workshop™ Exercises for a New Brain- Use Mind Power and Movement to Change Your Brain.
-This is a newly release two-DVD set that explains the neuroscientific principles behind Tai Chi practice and presents a set of exercises to maximize activation of the brain.
+This isa two-volume set that explains the neuroscientific principles behind Tai Chi practice and presents a set of exercises to maximize activation of the brain.
 Read more about Tai Chi and the brain in the special Brain Workshop™ pages on this site.

 Strength Training and Sports Performance

 Sports and activities as diverse as skiing, boating, running, climbing, dressage, and golf require a highly developed, centered movement and communication between body parts.
 As the exercises specifically increase bone density, joint flexibility, tissue elasticity and plasticity, joints function better and are less likely to fail when falls do occur, or when the body is pushed to the "extreme."
 What is Tai Chi? with George Xu and Susan Matthews is a video that explains and demonstrates some of the higher-level concepts of Chen Tai Chi energy movement, stances, and strength.